PatriciaChung64/Tutorial-react-app/README.md

 - read a list of tasks.
 - add a task using the mouse or keyboard.
 - delete any task, using the mouse or keyboard.
-- TODO: mark any task as completed, using the mouse or keyboard.
+- Implemented in branch **Task-Completed** and merged with master - mark any task as completed, using the mouse or keyboard.
-- TODO: edit any task, using the mouse or keyboard.
+- Implemented in branch **Edit-task** and merged with master - edit any task, using the mouse or keyboard.
 - TODO: view a specific subset of tasks: All tasks, only the active task, or only the completed tasks.